Curriculum: Religious Education

 At the centre of our whole school curriculum is Christ.
 We plan our RE curriculum with varied opportunities for children to become learned and wise.

-The ‘Come and See’ programme provides part of the basis of teaching religion, many additional resources are used to give the children the best possible opportunities to deepen their understanding and challenge them in lessons which are engaging and make them think deeply through effective questioning.
+We are currently using the Religious Education Directory ‘To Know You More Clearly’ in Reception, Year 1, Year 2, Year 3 and Year 4 and The ‘Come and See’ programme in Year 5 and Year 6.
+We are gradually introducing ‘To Know You More Clearly’ across school over the next two years.
+Many additional resources are used to give the children the best possible opportunities to deepen their understanding and challenge them in lessons which are engaging and make them think deeply through effective questioning.
 Teachers use CAFOD, The Way, the Truth and the Life, Caritas in Action and many other resources to ensure a rich and varied RE curriculum.

 Other world faiths and important Liturgical celebrations are interwoven throughout the year as children are encouraged to question and reflect on their own lives and the religious lives of others.
 Class teachers plan for each topic ensuring that all children have the opportunity to master key skills and to think deeply and to question.